Ten Tips to Staying Healthy After Childbirth

 You’ve spent the last forty weeks preparing for your little one to arrive.
 Now that you’re home and caring for your baby, be sure to take time for yourself.

 Staying healthy after a C-section can vary slightly from those who delivered vaginally.
 The first step is to get up and get moving, to help speed up the recovery time, as well as prevent constipation and blood clots.
 Make sure to drink a lot of fluids to replace the fluids lost during your C-section.
 Support your abdomen with pillows while you’re breastfeeding.
-Lastly, don’t be nervous to take pain relieving medication.
-Most of these medications are not harmful for breast-feeding mothers (Mayo Clinic Staff, 2015).
+Lastly, don’t be nervous to take pain-relieving medication.
+Most of these medications are not harmful to breastfeeding mothers (Mayo Clinic Staff, 2015).